- A medical card can save you money on every marijuana purchase.

 - Navigate to the Registry website at: https://mo-public.mycomplia.com

-- Fill out the provided form completely by entering your Legal First Name, Legal Last Name, Email Address, and Phone Number.
+- Complete the provided form by entering your Legal First Name, Legal Last Name, Email Address, and Phone Number.
 Be sure to select the type of application you want.
 Enter your Social Security Number and Date of Birth and make sure they are correct before registering.

 - Enter your Username (email) and Password.

 - Check the Accept Terms and Conditions box.